trustlines-protocol/tl-docs/docs/guides/tl_app_user_guide.md

 <center><a href="../../assets/images/app_user_guide/v1.11/terms_and_conditions.png"><img class="app_guide_img" src="../../assets/images/app_user_guide/v1.11/terms_and_conditions.png"></a><a href="../../assets/images/app_user_guide/v1.11/generating_account.png"><img class="app_guide_img" src="../../assets/images/app_user_guide/v1.11/generating_account.png"></a></center>

-Once the account generation is complete, you get to choose the name displayed in the name for yourself.
+Once the account generation is complete, you get to choose the name displayed for yourself.
 Choose a name you want to use in the app, and you're ready to create your first trustline!

 <center><a href="../../assets/images/app_user_guide/v1.11/choose_name.png"><img class="app_guide_img" src="../../assets/images/app_user_guide/v1.11/choose_name.png"></a><a href="../../assets/images/app_user_guide/v1.11/your_first_trustline.png"><img class="app_guide_img" src="../../assets/images/app_user_guide/v1.11/your_first_trustline.png"></a></center>

 Since you created your account via an invite link, there is already a trustline request ready for you to review.
-This will show the name that the other person has picked for themselves, which currency network they are suggesting for the trustline, as well as the mutual credit limit.
-As this invite was a request for you to create a trustline with the other person, they will also still need to confirm the creation of the trustline.
+This will show the name that the other person has picked for themselves, which currency network they are suggesting for the trustline, as well as the suggested credit limit(s).
+A trustline request from a new invite link is slightly different from others you will receive, and will become active only after it is sent back to your new partner for a final approval.

 <center><a href="../../assets/images/app_user_guide/v1.11/your_first_trustline_review.png"><img class="app_guide_img" src="../../assets/images/app_user_guide/v1.11/your_first_trustline_review.png"></a><a href="../../assets/images/app_user_guide/v1.11/your_first_trustline_pending.png"><img class="app_guide_img" src="../../assets/images/app_user_guide/v1.11/your_first_trustline_pending.png"></a></center>